bigbio/quantms.io/docs/tools.rst

 .. code:: python

-   --output_prefix_file The prefix of the result file.
+   --output_prefix_file   The prefix of the result file(like {prefix}-{uu.id}-{extension})
-   --verbose Output debug information.
+   --verbose  Output debug information(default True)

 Compare psm.parquet
 -------------------
+This tool is used to compare peptide information in result files obtained by different search engines.

 .. code:: python